Writer Frequently Asked Questions

 Yes.
-As part of the WriterAccess satisfaction guarantee policy to clients, one round of revisions is required if the order does not meet their expectations.
+As part of the WriterAccess satisfaction guarantee policy to clients, one round of revisions is required if the order does not meet their expectations and they would like to remove the writer and get a refund for their order.
 Clients can request revisions for a number of reasons:

 - the writer did not fulfill an instruction/requirement on the order form